JosepLleal/Research_Buff_Manager/docs/README.md

   - Github account: [Josep Lleal](https://github.com/JosepLleal)

-Welcome!
 I understand that if you are reading this is because you are interested in this topic, one of the cores of the [MMORPGs](https://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game) genre.
 Before I start explaining how to implement a Buff Manager, it is essential to clearly understand how do Buffs work and to know all the different existing types.
 So, with this being said, lets start:

-## What is a Buff?
+# What is a Buff?
 Before explaining what a Buff really is, I want to introduce the therm **status effect**:

 "A **status effect** is a modification to a game character’s original set of stats that usually comes into play when special powers and abilities are used.
 The term **status effect** can be applied both to changes that provide a character an advantage (increased attributes, defensive barriers, regeneration), and those that hinder the character (decreased attributes, incapability, degeneration)." *Wikipedia*